top of page

 The General Data Protection Regulation (GDPR) is a rulebook from the European Union that protects personal data and privacy.
-It’s not just for big corporations; it applies to anyone handling data about people in the EU, even if you’re a small business or a web designer halfway across the world.
-This GDPR compliance guide will break it down and show how you can easily stay compliant.
+It is not just for large corporations — it applies to anyone collecting or processing data about people in the EU, including small businesses and web designers operating outside Europe.
+This GDPR compliance guide will break down the essentials and show how you can stay compliant without getting overwhelmed.

 What Is GDPR and Why Should You Care?